kcaliskan/advanced-js/js-foundation/1-interpreters-and-compilers.md

 1. parse the source code and perform its behavior directly;
 2. translate source code into some efficient intermediate representation and immediately execute this;
-3. explicitly execute stored precompiled code[1] made by a compiler which is part of the interpreter system.
+3. explicitly execute stored precompiled code made by a compiler which is part of the interpreter system.

-Interpreter takes code and translate it into line by line to machine code(ByteCode) which will b executed diretly by CPU.
+Interpreter takes code and translate it into line by line to machine code(ByteCode) which will be executed diretly by CPU.

 **Compiler**